Published: 25 June 2014

 - requirements for continuing recognition by GFSI, if recognition status is granted.

-Guidance Document Part III : Scheme Scope and Key Elements
+Guidance Document Part IV: Scheme Scope and Key Elements

 For each GFSI scope of recognition, this section defines: